 A 5ft female cannot fit the same rucksack as a 6ft 4 male.
 You still need the right size back length, the adjustability allows you to make small scale adjustments to maximise comfort depending on factors such as the load or the amount of clothing you are wearing.
 The position of the shoulder straps is easily adjusted to provide a custom fit.
 Comfort and security is assured with the use of large bi-laminate hip belts and lumbar pad.
 Top and side tension straps combine to stabilise heavy loads.

-Wherever your expedition is and whatever the aim, it is likely to be in a remote and isolated environment.
+Wherever your expedition is and whatever the aim, it is likely to be in a remote environment.
 In such environments simplicity, reliability and durability of your equipment are paramount.
 We firmly believe you will not find a more durable and easy to maintain expedition rucksack system which will cope with long days and heavy loads.